 The purpose of this RFA is to support high impact pilot projects that help catalyze translation of discoveries to treatments or the delivery of care.
 The ultimate aim of this program is to make research investments that maximize healthcare value and improve population health.
 The immediate aim is to allow investigators to develop, test, or disseminate novel approaches to a translational research question and obtain preliminary data in support of larger follow-up investigations.
 Examples of pilot studies include feasibility studies, secondary analysis of existing data, development of new research methodology and/or new tools, dissemination of effective tools, methods, processes, or early development of new therapy/technology and can include investigation of patient or health care provider behaviors.
-Consistent with NCATS mission, projects should help catalyze translation of discoveries to treatments or the delivery of care.
+A preferred, but not required characteristic is that such research not only addresses a translational research question, but also provide insights that could be generalized to other projects.
+Generalizable solutions are ones that can be applied to other patient populations or disease mechanisms (e.g. how the technique can be used in other disease states; how the process can be used in a different patient population).